Billabong1985/IntuneScripts/#Functions/Get-AppReg/README.md

 [Mandatory] `-AppNameLike`
 [Optional] `-AppNameNotLike`, `-PublisherLike`

-Like and NotLike parameters can use wildcards to cover any uncertainties or variations in the app display name -AppNameNotLike is configured to accept a single value or an array of strings
+-Like and -NotLike parameters can use wildcards to cover any uncertainties or variations in the app display name -AppNameNotLike is configured to accept a single value or an array of strings

 Example 1